PopovEvgeniy/bird2d/readme.txt

 Features

- Minimum external dependencies: only Xlib and Mesa 3D.
+ Minimum external dependencies: only Xlib, Mesa 3d and Posix Threads.
  Easy to use object-orientated API.
  Animated and static sprites.
  Scrollable and static backgrounds.